TommyRiedel/Operating-Room-Audio-Event-Classification/README.md

-# Semesterarbeit: "Audio Event Classification in the OR"
+# Semesterarbeit: "Development of a Deep Learning based Audio Event Classification for the OR"
 A Deep Learning approach to classify different audio events occurring during surgery in the operating room.